 The right call for: cruise transfers to and from the Manhattan, Brooklyn, and Cape Liberty terminals; luggage-heavy couple, family, and group sailings; post-cruise terminal-to-airport connections; and any transfer where the ship’s fixed departure makes reliability non-negotiable.

-2. NYC Sprinter Van
+3. NYC Sprinter Van

-NYC Sprinter Van is the second call and the dedicated group platform for cruise transfers moving eight to fourteen passengers with full cruise luggage.
-Industry estimate hourly rate is roughly $185-210, with flat pricing.
+NYC Sprinter Van is the third call and the dedicated group platform for cruise transfers moving eight to fourteen passengers with full cruise luggage.
+Industry estimate hourly rate is roughly $185-215, with flat pricing.
 The fleet is Mercedes Sprinter and equivalent, and the structural strength for cruise work is luggage volume — a group sailing means fourteen people and twenty-plus large bags, which a Sprinter handles as a single vehicle where a fleet of sedans would fragment the party and split the luggage.

 The dispatch posture pre-clears the terminal loading zone, which matters at the congested Red Hook and West Side terminal approaches on embarkation day.
 Surge is flat.
+It sits just below NYC Luxury Sprinter because the standard group cabin trades the premium captain’s-chair fit-out for a straight seats-and-cargo layout.

 The right call for: group cruise sailings, multi-family cruise parties, and any cruise transfer that moves eight to fourteen passengers with full luggage as a single booking.